level-up-program/java-cucumber-reference/README.md

 For more information on how to use Cucumber and Specification by Example Tables, see https://www.baeldung.com/cucumber-data-tables.

 The UI is implemented using springshell in LevelUpGame.java.
-See https://docs.spring.io/spring-shell/docs/2.0.1.RELEASE/reference/htmlsingle/
-To run, 'make build', then 'make execute'.
-To change the banner that displays when the app starts, edit src/main/resources/banner.txt.
+See https://docs.spring.io/spring-shell/docs/2.0.1.RELEASE/reference/htmlsingle/  To change the banner that displays when the app starts, edit src/main/resources/banner.txt.
 To change the prompt, change src/main/java/cli/LevelUpPrompt.java.

+To run, 'make build', then 'make run'.
+LevelUpMain contains the main method for the application.
+LevelUpGame contains the commands and routing.
+GameController is the domaincontroller.